serhatozdursun/in.amozon.test.project/README.md

 <a name="overview"></a>
 ## Overview
 The project has been developed with java.
-It is a BDD project written by using Cucumber

 <a name="requirements"></a>
 ###Requirements
 - Java JDK 18 or higher